raspberrypilearning/interactive-animation/en/step_5.md

 ## User interaction

-Now it's time to create some user interaction so when friends and family 'play' your interactive animation there's something for them to do.

-In the example project, each sprite pops and disappears when they are clicked using a number of blocks from the `Looks`{:class="block3looks"} block menu.
+In the example project, each balloon sprite pops and disappears when they are clicked.
+This effect is achieved by using a number of blocks from the `Looks`{:class="block3looks"} block menu.

 --- task ---

-You've look at the bottom part oft he **Yellow Balloon** sprite's script!
-Nowet's look at the top part of the script to understand how it makes the sprite appear.
+You've looked at the bottom part of the **Yellow Balloon** sprite's script!
+Now let's look at the top part of the script to understand how it makes the sprite appear.

-Investigate the `Looks`{:class="block3looks"} blocks highlighted below.
+Investigate the `Looks`{:class="block3looks"} blocks which are highlighted below.
 Read the code, line by line and try and identify what each `Looks`{:class="block3looks"} block does:

 ```blocks3
 when flag clicked